Plushtoast/dsa5-foundryVTT-wiki/Game-Configuration.md

 NOTE: Effects are currently only applicable for GE and INI

-### What do I have to enter for creatures?
+### What do I need to enter for creatures?

 Creatures are created on the Actors Directory.
 ![ActorsDirectory](https://user-images.githubusercontent.com/75448500/106740030-32a83780-661a-11eb-9f79-94acc980c138.jpg)

-Afterwards create the creature as you would create a character:
+Afterwards, create the creature as you would create a character:

 ![Biest](https://user-images.githubusercontent.com/75448500/106745455-69ce1700-6621-11eb-80b4-1c6878393413.jpg)